 Spending a few weeks exploring the Kimberley from the Gibb River Road was definitely one of the highlights of our Big Lap around Australia.

-So I've put together this quick highlights video from The Big Lap DVD Series and following that are 6 of our favourite places that we discovered on the trip.
+So I've put together this quick highlights video from The Big Lap Film Series and following that are 6 of our favourite places that we discovered on the trip.

 The Gibb River Road

 The Gibb River Road runs between Derby on the western side of the Kimberley and Kununurra on the east and was constructed as part of the 'Beef Roads Scheme’ between 1949 and 1956 as a cattle route.

 Today it is still the only land access to many of the cattle stations and National Parks in the Kimberley as well as the town of Kalumburu on the northern coast.

 Being mostly unsealed road, it is closed during the wet season between November and March.

 At around 660 kilometres long and with many offshoots and detours to explore along the way, it’s a magnet for 4 wheel driving road trippers like us.

 Yes you will need a 4WD to drive the Gibb River Road, without one you'll need to follow the Great Northern Highway which is sealed and runs around the southern edge of the Kimberley through Halls Creek and Fitzroy Crossing.

 You could easily spend a month or two exploring the Kimberley from the Gibb River Road so to get you started, I’ve compiled a list of 6 of our favourite discoveries we visited on our Big Lap trip.